DataBrewery/cubes/doc/model.rst

     * - **Basic**
       -
     * - ``name``
-      - cube name, unique identifier
+      - Cube name, unique identifier.
+Required.
     * - ``label``
-      - human readable name - can be used in an application
+      - Human readable name - can be used in an application
     * - ``description``
-      - longer human-readable description of the cube *(optional)*
+      - Longer human-readable description of the cube *(optional)*
     * - ``info``
-      - custom info, such as formatting.
+      - Custom info, such as formatting.
 Not used by cubes framework.
     * - ``dimensions``
-      - list of dimension names or dimension links (recommended, but might be empty for dimension-less cubes)
+      - List of dimension names or dimension links (recommended, but might be empty for dimension-less cubes).
+Recommended.
     * - ``measures``
-      - list of cube measures (recommended, but might be empty for measure-less, record count only cubes)
+      - List of cube measures (recommended, but might be empty for measure-less, record count only cubes).
+Recommended.
     * - ``aggregates``
-      - list of aggregated measures
+      - List of aggregated measures.
+Required, if no measures are specified.
     * - ``details``
-      - list of fact details (as Attributes) - attributes that are not relevant to aggregation, but are nice-to-have when displaying facts (might be separately stored)
+      - List of fact details (as Attributes) - attributes that are not relevant to aggregation, but are nice-to-have when displaying facts (might be separately stored)
     * - **Physical**
       -
     * - ``joins``
-      - specification of physical table joins (required for star/snowflake schema)
+      - Specification of physical table joins (required for star/snowflake schema)
     * - ``mappings``
-      - mapping of logical attributes to physical attributes
+      - Mapping of logical attributes to physical attributes
     * - ``key``
-      - fact key field or column name.
-If not spcified, backends might either refuse to generate facts or might use some default column name such as ``id``
+      - Fact key field or column name.
+If not specified, backends might either refuse to generate facts or might use some default column name such as ``id``.
     * - ``fact``
-      - fact table, collection or source name – interpreted by the backend.
+      - Fact table, collection or source name – interpreted by the backend.
         The fact table does not have to be specified, as most of the backends will derive the name from the cube's name.
     * - **Advanced**
       -
     * - ``browser_options``
-      - browser specific options, consult the backend for more information
+      - Browser specific options, consult the backend for more information
     * - ``store``
-      - name of a datastore where the cube is stored.
+      - Name of a datastore where the cube is stored.
 Use this only when default store assignment is different from your requirements.

 Example: